I understand it is a dilemma to choose a pricey iPad as a pilot with various sizes and options available in the market.

-Being a pilot comes with responsibility, and having a cockpit iPad can help you reduce your stress massively if you know the proper use of it.
+I’ll discuss these factors to identify the best iPad for pilots.
+Being a pilot comes with several responsibilities, and an iPad helps reduce stress if you know the proper use.

 What is the best iPad for pilots?

 The best iPad for a pilot is the one a pilot finds most convenient during flights.
 By convenience, I mean using a device that aids a pilot’s flying performance and ensures safety.

 I recommend choosing an iPad according to the airplane you fly frequently.
 The iPad for aviation use shouldn’t be too big for your cockpit, nor too small.